adampridmore/vat-roadmap/source/documentation/backlog.html.md

 # Backlog

-Here are our priorities for end-to-end journey functionality.
+Our upcoming priorities for end-to-end journey functionality.

 ## Near term